 -DUSE_WERROR=ON

-in cmake.
+in CMake.
 Our CI compiles with-Werror

-on, so this way you’ll find out about compiler warnings that break the build earlier.Once you have your dependencies, you can run cmake and then build:
+on, so this way you’ll find out about compiler warnings that break the build earlier.Once you have your dependencies, you can run

 foundationdb/build